vveisard/lab-timeline/WORK.md

 ---

-# STORY as a user, I want timeline "speed", so that I can control how much time is added per update
+# STORY as a user, I want timeline "updateTimeScale", so that I can control how much time is added per update

+---

+# STORY as a user, I want "last real time ran"